-The Library is pleased to offer laptop services, circulating library-use only laptop computers to KCC students, faculty and staff.
+The Library offers one-day loans of laptop computers to KCC students, faculty and staff.

 Each laptop has a wireless Internet connection available throughout the library.
 The wireless connection allows access to the library's online resources and print station.
 You can also connect your personal laptop to the wireless network.

 Laptops are available on a first-come, first-served basis, and may not be reserved in advance.
 You must have a validated UH System ID to use a laptop.

 There is no charge for borrowing a laptop.
 However, an overdue fine of $1.00 will be assessed for every hour or fraction thereof.
 You are eligible to borrow a laptop once you have signed a borrower's agreement, which details the library's laptop lending policy.